nxp-mcuxpresso/mcuxsdk-examples/eiq_examples/tflm_kws_fusionf1/fusionf1/readme.md

   model/model_ds_cnn_ops.cpp - model operations registration
   model/output_postproc.cpp - model output processing

+This example cannot be imported into Config Tools because the xtensa toolchain is not supported.

 ## Running the demo
 The log below shows the output of the demo in the terminal window: